DawidLokiec/web_socket_test_automation_framework/README.md

 This class represents a client which runs as its own process (actor) and receives via the onReceive Method messages from another actors (within the framework only from tests) and sends to the web socket server endpoint.
 Within the onReceive method it also saves the reference (PID) of the message sender (a test).

-Beside this, the class registers an on message handler (handler for incoming socket messages) within the constructor.
+Besides this, the class registers an on message handler (handler for incoming socket messages) within the constructor.
 The handler forwards incoming messages from the server web socket endpoint to the test, that beforehand sent the request data.

 ##### Test